PercyLanda/Iris-Data-Set-Project/README.md

 - Using iPython as an active terminal to test code and outputs before committing them to scripts
 - Learning new terminology within GitHub itself i.e. learning what 'forking a project' means.
 This would lead me to believe that my work was seen as a good standard for someone to wish to reference it.
 - Also learning new tips and tricks with using NumPy in Visual Studio Code - using the 'tab' key to view commands available with NumPy
+- I discovered another way to add spacing within Python scripts ('\n') which allowed me to make the script cleaner looking
 <br>
 I have become more confidence with the software of Python and GitHub, and I look forward to adding to it further as my knowledge progresses.